Minneapolis: Social tensions

 In 2020, 17-year-old Darnella Frazier recorded the murder of George Floyd; Frazier's video contradicted the police department's initial statement.
 Floyd, a Black man, suffocated when Derek Chauvin, a White Minneapolis police officer, knelt on his neck and back for more than nine minutes.
 Reporting on the local reaction, The New York Times said that "over three nights, a five-mile stretch of Minneapolis sustained extraordinary damage"—destruction included a police station that demonstrators overran and set on fire.
 Floyd's murder sparked international rebellions, mass protests, and locally, years of ongoing unrest over racial injustice.
 As of 2024, protest continued daily at the intersection where Floyd died, now known as George Floyd Square, with the slogan "No justice, no street".
-Minneapolis gathered ideas for the square and through community engagement promised final proposals for the end of 2024, that could be implemented by 2026 or thereafter.
 Protesters continued to ask for twenty-four reforms—many now met; a sticking point was ending qualified immunity for police.
+Minneapolis gathered ideas for the square and through community engagement construction was scheduled for 2026, with substantial completion by 2027.
+Applications were being evaluated for a memorial called Peoples' Way.

+Operation Metro Surge, a Department of Homeland Security operation involving the US Immigration and Customs Enforcement (ICE) and US Customs and Border Protection began in December 2025, focused on detaining and deporting undocumented immigrants.
+Initially targeting Minneapolis and Saint Paul, 3,000 agents were deployed in the state.
+Grassroots activists took trainings to observe and record ICE actions.
+In January 2026, ICE officers killed Renée Good in Minneapolis; later in the month, Border Patrol agents killed Alex Pretti.
+Both were US citizens.
+Tens of thousands engaged in mostly peaceful protests.
+Operation Metro Surge cost Minneapolis about $700 million for December 2025 through April 2026, including police overtime, and extensive disruption to businesses by federal agents—lost business revenue December through March was estimated at $444 million.
+Border czar Tom Homan announced the surge's end in February but in March more agents were in the state than before the surge.
+(Note: As of March, 400 federal agents remained in the state, Pre-surge, about 190 agents had covered five states including Minnesota.)
+While a preliminary injunction was denied, Minnesota, Minneapolis, and Saint Paul's ongoing lawsuit argues the surge violated the 10th Amendment.